patrickvonplaten/TRexGameRL/README.md

-Project trying to use reinforcement learning for the TRex game provided by chromium
+Applying Reinforcement learning for the TRex game provided by chromium

 Installation:
 - chrome